Jamón ibérico: Consumption and popularity

 Ibérico encompasses some of the most expensive ham produced in the world, and its fatty marbled texture has made it very popular as a delicacy, with a hard-to-fulfill global demand comparable to that of Kobe beef.

 Around 13,000 MT of jamón ibérico and associated by-products were consumed in Spain in 2017, leading to an estimated 4 billion euros in retail sales.
 The demand keeps growing while the availability is stagnated, as the production is maxing out to ensure quality.
 This is leading to a rise in the price of jamón ibérico, which is expected to double between 2017 and 2021.

 However, in 2020, sales in Spain fell 35–40% because of the COVID-19 pandemic in Spain.

 Bars and restaurants, one of the outlets for the product, were closed or restricted.

 Wedding celebrations also were postponed or had minimal attendance.

 Since jamón takes years from slaughter to sale, producers had to lower prices or go online to clear their stocks.

 Since jamón ibérico production and export is limited, the buyer should beware and not fall victim to retail or wholesale bait-and-switch or similar tactics seen in olive oil export fraud, since it has been estimated that a sizable portion of both local market and exports are not actually ibérico.

 Availability in the United States

 Prior to 2005, only pork raised and slaughtered outside Spain was allowed to be processed in Spain for export to the United States, due to fear of swine fever.
-In 2005, the first slaughterhouse in Spain was approved by the US Department of Agriculture to produce ibérico by-products for export to the US.
+In 2005, the first slaughterhouse in Spain was approved by the US Department of Agriculture to produce ibérico products for export to the US.

 The first jamones ibéricos were released for sale in the US in December 2007, with the bellota ones following in July 2008.